logo

 Carabiner

-This fobbie® has a child's game glued to the top of it.
-The ribbons were laced through and then little animals images were taped to the ribbon with double stick tape.
 Fobbie® wrapping is a great way to tailor your to your receiver's interests.
 This Happy Birthday package was wrapped with climbing rope which lays flat, add a carabiner and you're done!

 Congratulations